 Visit Iceland in August!

-As you can see, August is an exciting time to visit.
+As you can see, this sunny month is an exciting time to visit.
 There are so many things to do in Iceland in August, it’s safe to say you’ll be busy at work planning your second trip during the first!
-Hop in your rental car and have an adventure that you’ll never forget, in the Land of Fire and Ice.
+Learn more about visiting Iceland in August, hop in your rental car, and have an adventure that you’ll never forget!